What are the 7 key elements of company culture you should know in 2024

 Employees are connecting puzzles in the workplace together

 Organizational culture serves several functions within a company, influencing how individuals and teams operate.
-The four primary functions of organizational culture are:
+The eight primary functions of organizational culture are:

 1. Identity and unity